Ergodic Average Dominance for Unimodular Amenable Groups: Applications to Maximal Inequalities and Individual Ergodic Theorems

 \subsection{A direct proof of Individual Ergodic Theorems}

 In this subsection, we will give a proof to Theorem \ref{individual ergodic theorem with F_n} without going through the maximal inequality for amenable groups.
 We will show the individual Ergodic Theorems for unimodular amenable groups directly from that for $\mathbb{Z}$.
+Oseledts used martingale techniques to show in \cite{Os65} that for actions on probability spaces, iterates of the Markov operator converge to the conditional expectation onto the subspace of invariant functions.
+We prove similar results in a more general setting here using basic functional analytic tools.

 Recall that $\alpha: G \curvearrowright \left( \M, \tau \right)$ is a {$w^\star$-continuous} trace-preserving action on a von Neumann algebra with a s.f.n. trace.
 The Markov operator on $\M$ associated to $\alpha$ and a probability measure $\omega$ is defined as $T(x)= \int_G \alpha_g(x) d\omega(g)$ for all $x \in\M$.
 For simplicity, we also denote its extension to $L_p(\M)$ by $T$.
 Recall that $\F^T_p:=\{x\in L_p(\M)\mid T(x)=x \}$ and $\F^\alpha_p:=\{x\in L_p(\M)\mid \alpha_g(x)=x \,\text{ for all } g\in G\}$.
 Now we show that these two spaces coincide by showing that the $\omega$ defined in \eqref{eq: def of w} is a nondegenerate probability measure.